Efficient Communication in Organizations: Literature

-In this model, influence activities are costly due to the presence of misreporting costs.
-The signaling structure considered here makes this paper related to the ``costly talk'' literature \citep{kartik2007,kartik2009,ottaviani2006}.
-These papers are mainly concerned with the single-sender case. \cite{vaccari2021competition} considers the case where two senders with conflicting goals communicate simultaneously.
-As in traditional signaling models, the equilibria of these papers involve wasteful signaling expenditures.
-By contrast, \cite{emons2009accuracy} construct an efficient equilibrium in a costly talk setting similar to the public advocacy protocol studied here.
-Differently from all these papers, the current work considers a larger class of communication protocols and equilibria.
-As a result, the role of collusion, which is central here, is absent in this literature.
+In this model, influence activities are costly due to misreporting costs.
+The signaling structure considered here relates this paper to the ``costly talk'' literature \citep{kartik2007,kartik2009,ottaviani2006}.
+These papers are mainly concerned with the single-sender case. \cite{vaccari2023competition} considers the case where two conflicting senders communicate simultaneously.
+As in traditional signaling models, the equilibria of these settings involve wasteful signaling expenditures, and thus are inefficient.
+Differently from all these papers, the current work considers a larger class of protocols and equilibria.
+The role of collusion, which is central here, is absent in this literature.

+Efficient outcomes are extremely rare in settings where information is conveyed through costly actions.
+In canonical signaling models, separating outcomes clear information asymmetries, but involve wasteful signaling costs \citep{spence1973jobmarketsignaling}.
+There are a few exceptions. \cite{bagwell1991} study a limit pricing model with two incumbent firms.
+They show the existence of an equilibrium that yields the complete-information outcome.
+Likewise, \cite{emons2009accuracy} construct an efficient equilibrium in an adversarial model of costly communication.\footnote{To the best of my knowledge, those are the only two examples of efficient equilibria in settings where information is conveyed through costly actions.
+By contrast, efficiency is easier to obtain in cheap talk and disclosure games, where costs are not a concern by default.
+For example, see \cite{battaglini2002} and \cite{milgrom1986}.} Results in the current paper show that efficiency can always be obtained in a large class of games with costly communication.
+However, only one specific type of mechanism can reliably yield efficient outcomes.

+Finally, a literature studies mechanisms to elicit correlated information \citep{cremer1988full,mcafee1992correlated}. \cite{laffont2000mechanism} do so in settings where agents can enter collusive agreements.
+Similarly, the current paper focuses on the elicitation of perfectly correlated information from multiple senders that can collude.
+Differently, it studies efficiency in environments where communication is costly, and the cost of reports is type-dependent.
+Due to this last feature, the revelation principle and the mechanism design approach \citep{myerson1983mechanism,myerson1986multistage} cannot be used here.\footnote{I thank Patrick Rey for this observation.} There are mechanism design papers addressing costly misreporting, such as those by \cite{deneckere2022} and \cite{kartik2012implementation}.
+The latter focuses on full implementation while requiring no costs in equilibrium.
+In this paper, the receiver is not subject to the same level of commitment assumed by the mechanism design approach.

-\section{The Model}
+\section{The model}

 There are $N\geq 1$ senders in the set $S=\{1,\ldots, N\}$, and one receiver ($r$).
 Nature selects a state $\theta$ according to some distribution $F$ with density $f$ and full support in $\Theta = \mathbb{R}$.
 Only the senders observe the realized state.
 Then, depending on the setting, communication takes place either sequentially or simultaneously.
 In a sequential protocol, the order of communication is determined by senders' indexes $j\in S$, with sender~1 reporting first, and so on.
 When communicating, sender~$j\in S$ delivers a report $r_j\in\Theta$ with the literal or exogenous meaning ``the state is $\theta=r_j$.''
 After observing all the senders' reports, the receiver selects an alternative $a$ in the binary set $\{a^+, a^-\}$.